Stayl045/cpnt-262-assignment-2-vue-landing/README.md

 ## Thoughts on Project

 - I really sunk a lot of time into this assignment.
-The fun of making it all work really took a hold of me!
+The fun of making it all work really took hold of me!
 I just couldn't stop lol but it was a learning experience on how to use grid, flex, and nuxt3 in greater depth.
 This will definitely help going forward for the group and final project!

 ## Struggles